crweiner/hacktoberfest-swag-list/docs/list.md

 #### **Pusher**

-- **Swag**: One item, two items, or full Pusher Hacktoberfest swag pack.
+- **Swag**: Pusher swag pack includes a T-shirt, socks and stickers.
 - **Requirements**:
     - Submit 1 pull request and get it merged to receive one item from the Pusher Hacktoberfest swag pack.
     - Submit 2 pull requests and get them merged to receive two items from the Pusher Hacktoberfest swag pack.